Jean Varda: Big Sur and Monterey

 Varda exhibited his work in London and Paris before leaving for New York in 1939, where his work was exhibited at the Neumann-Willard Gallery.
 In 1940 he moved to Anderson Creek, in Big Sur, California, and after that to Monterey, about forty miles north of Big Sur.
 In late 1943, he persuaded the writer Henry Miller to move to Big Sur.

-In 1944, Miller wrote an admiring profile of Varda called "Varda the Master Builder," which was published by Circle Magazine, an avant-garde art and literary magazine produced in Berkeley by George Leite.
+In 1944, Miller wrote an admiring profile of Varda called "Varda the Master Builder", which was published by Circle Magazine, an avant-garde art and literary magazine produced in Berkeley by George Leite.
 Through Henry Miller Varda met the writer Anaïs Nin.
 Varda and Nin became close friends and Nin would write about Varda frequently.
-Her novel "Collages" includes a slightly fictionalized profile of Varda.
+Her novel Collages includes a slightly fictionalized profile of Varda, and his art appears on the first edition's cover.
 Nin's Silver Lake home was decorated with collages by Varda.

 By 1943 Varda started shifting over to collages from his earlier mosaic/mirror pictures.
 The collage, which would typically combine scraps of cloth and bits of paper with paint on a board, would remain his favored medium for the rest of his life.

 During the war years Varda's house in Monterey became a salon for artists, writers, and other creative people.